Multiple Myeloma

 Prophylactic IV immune globulin may reduce the risk of infection but is generally reserved for patients with low uninvolved immunoglobulin levels and frequent recurrent infections.

 Renal compromise can often be ameliorated with adequate hydration.
 Even patients with prolonged, massive Bence Jones proteinuria ( 10 to 30 g/day) may have intact renal function if they maintain a urine output > 2000 mL/day.
 Dehydration combined with high-osmolar IV contrast may precipitate acute oliguric renal failure in patients with Bence Jones proteinuria.
 Plasma exchange may be effective in some cases.
-Nephrotoxic drugs should be avoided.
+Nephrotoxic medications should be avoided.
 Rapid and aggressive treatment of the underlying myeloma to reduce the levels of the nephrotoxic monoclonal immunoglobulin is important to reverse this condition.

 Treatment references